 6. Don’t forget to use the right tools

 You’ll find the following software indispensable to creating an effective SaaS onboarding process:

-- Help desk software that automatically guide users to human support and your resource bank such as Zendesk and Help Scout.
+- Help desk software that automatically guides users to human support and resource banks such as Zendesk and Help Scout

-- All-rounder software, Froged, complete with customer support and user retention offering.
+- All-rounder software, FROGED, complete with customer support and user retention offers

 World-Class SaaS Onboarding Examples from Top Companies